 Impact of COVID-19 on CIHR operations

-New Will CIHR fund ongoing and incremental costs for participants of virtual peer review meetings?
+New Will CIHR fund ongoing and Incidental costs for participants of virtual peer review meetings?

 Virtual peer review is the current reality for CIHR’s competitions.
 The tri-agencies recognize that participation in the virtual peer review process may result in costs that would not normally be incurred during face-to-face meetings.